 Things to consider when choosing bed placement:

-- Where do you want your bedroom window facing when you’ve parked at a campsite?
+- Where do you want your bedroom window facing when you’re parked at a campsite?
 Many campsites require you to back into the parking spot and a lot of Airstreamers prefer the bedroom windows to be facing away from the main road – and toward a better view of nature and the surrounding scenery.
-This also gives you more privacy, facing away from busy roadways and passerby's.
+This also gives you more privacy, facing away from busy roadways and foot traffic.

 - Bed placement also determines where the main entry door is on the exterior of the travel trailer.
 In most cases, beds and doors are opposite of each other.

-Finally, Airstream’s naming conventions may or may not include a bed size option.
+Finally, Airstream’s naming conventions may or may not include a bed size.
 If no bed size is listed (i.e., Flying Cloud 25FB) then the bed is a queen-sized bed.
-Some Airstream models offer twin bed options (i.e., Globetrotter 25FB Twin), and others offer bunk options (in the Flying Cloud 30FB Bunk, and as optional features in the Flying Cloud and International 25FB and 27FB ).
+Some models offer twin beds as an optional feature (i.e., Globetrotter 25FB Twin), and others offer bunk options (in the Flying Cloud 30FB Bunk, and as optional features in the Flying Cloud and International 25FB and 27FB ).
 As with other options, bed size is a question of personal preference.
 But the bunk options on Flying Cloud are popular for families who want extra bed space for kids and guests or open storage options above the beds.

 Things to consider about bed size: